elzme/tic_tac_toe/README.md

 git clone https://github.com/elzme/ttt.git
 ```

-Then, from your terminal navigate into the ttt directory and type:
+Then, from your terminal navigate into the tic_tac_toe directory and type:
 ```
 iex -S mix
 TicTacToe.play